NHL playoffs full of lopsided scores, lacking comebacks

 Along the way, comebacks have been almost non-existent with teams that jump out rarely surrendering control.

-“When you get behind, I guess you’re chasing the game,” said Florida Panthers interim coach Andrew Brunette, whose Presidents’ Trophy-winning team lost 6-1 at Washington on Saturday to add to the list of one-sided outcomes.
+“When you get behind, I guess you’re chasing the game,” said Florida Panthers interim coach Andrew Brunette, whose Presidents’ Trophy-winning team lost 6-1 at Washington on Saturday.
 “It forces you to open up a little bit.
 And then sometimes it goes the other way and you keep pushing.
 I think you see that throughout the league, actually, a lot.”

+Colorado also added to the list of one-sided outcomes Saturday, scoring the last four goals to beat Nashville 7-3 for a 3-0 series lead.

 Looking at the Game 4 matchups Sunday, Carolina, Minnesota, Toronto and Edmonton are outscoring their opponents by a nearly 2-to-1 margin (53-27).
 Most notably, the Oilers have beaten the Los Angeles Kings by 6-0 and 8-2 margins in the past two games.